maxi-blocks/maxi-blocks/readme.txt

 MaxiBlocks is a no-code visual page builder and block library that can create responsive, fast-loading webpages using an integrated design library.

-You can choose from 1,830 patterns, 128 page templates, and 13,400 SVG icons to kickstart page building and bring your creative vision to life.
+Choose from 2000+ block patterns, 150+ page templates, and 13.5k SVG icons to kickstart page building and bring your creative vision to life.

 _New:_  Bring your own OpenAI API key to create or revise content inside of any Text Maxi block.
 Read more below.
+_New:_  Build navigation menus with MaxiBlocks in the site editor integrated with our global style cards.
+- Add typography, colour, and padding settings for menu items.
+- Extend navigation block mobile menu breakpoint (600px) to MaxiBlocks responsive grid break points 4k XXL, 1920 XL, 1366 L, 1024 M, 767 S & 480 XS.
+- Change colours and other styles for mobile/burger menu.
+Future support planned for 20 "hamburger menu" icons already available in the icon library.
+- Supports A-current, A-visited and hover colours.
+These styles improve navigation by visually indicating the current page, visited pages, and clickable links in nav menu items.

 https://youtu.be/EFXhXGFfMF8